Turabian Format Quick Guide

 - The body of the paper for all Liberty University classes uses Arabic numbers (1, 2, 3) in the top-right corner.
 It begins with page 1.

 - The word Introduction (bolded) should begin the body of your paper.
 It is a first-level heading.

 - Incorporating research that is credible and relevant helps to support and validate a paper’s argument.
 The page dedicated to incorporating research and avoiding plagiarism includes information on how to integrate summaries and paraphrases, quotations, and block quotes.

 - With plagiarism, it’s better to be safe than sorry: if it’s not yours, cite it!

 - Turabian uses up to five heading and subheading levels.
-Though Turabian provides significant flexibility in formatting, most departments across Liberty University have universally adopted the following formats (see heading levels and table of contents video tutorial):
+Though Turabian provides significant flexibility in formatting, all departments across Liberty University have universally adopted the following formats (see heading levels and table of contents video tutorial):

 - First level: centered, boldface, in headline case

 - Second level: centered, not bolded, in headline case

 - Third level: left-justified, boldface, in headline case